BioMedicalImaging-Core-NYUAD/brainimaging-lab-documentation/docs/source/3-eeg-fmri-system/5-experiment-design.rst

         - as a matter of fact, the length of an experiment using EEG-fMRI will have less trials than using EEG alone
         - therefore, frequency analysis of the EEG data in an EEG-fMRI experiment is more useful than time-lock analysis
 - You know the total duration of your experiment
-    - The maximum duration for your experiment should not exceed X value
+    - It is recommended that the maximum duration for your experiment should not exceed 90 minutes

 .. important::